things to do after first boot

 Your package manager (pacman) is getting the Arch Linux files from Arch Linux servers from around the globe.

-Not all servers are near to you.
+Not all arch linux servers are near to you.

-Not all servers are fast.
+Not all arch linux servers are fast.

-Not all servers are complete.
+Not all arch linux servers are complete.

 We are using the application reflector to give us the fastest and fully synced Arch Linux servers.